Mission and Principles

 Photo Credit: Richmond Rural Land Conservation Trust

-The Rhode Island Land Trust Council promotes land conservation in Rhode Island by supporting the missions and operations of land trusts, fostering collaboration and advocating for sound land conservation policy.
+The Rhode Island Land Trust Council works to permanently conserve open and natural lands in Rhode Island by supporting land trusts, promoting responsible use and stewardship of conserved lands, and advocating for sound land conservation policy.

 Rhode Island Land Trust Council is committed to:

 Conservation Benefits: we believe that the conservation and stewardship of natural places and other open space lands is critical for wildlife habitats, clean water, fresh air, and productive farms and forests.
 Conserved land is essential for outdoor recreation, scenic beauty, and the quality of life for all Rhode Islanders.
 It is the foundation for the state's tourism and outdoor recreation economy.
 Land conservation also helps natural areas and communities adapt to rising sea levels, severe weather, and the changing climate.

 Local Effort: we believe that supporting local land trusts – especially the smaller, volunteer-led ones – strengthens their ability to conserve and steward natural places and other open space lands, engage their communities, and defend their conservation accomplishments for future generations.